davidsims9t/express-prisma/README.md

 ## How to setup PostgreSQL

 Setup a Postgres server locally and create a database.
 Get the database URL which will look something like this: `DATABASE_URL=postgres://davidsims:@127.0.0.1:5432/davidsims` and past it into your .env file.
-Then run `npx prisma migrate`.
+Then run `npx prisma migrate dev`.

 Reference this article if you're having difficulties with the migrations or setup: https://www.prisma.io/docs/orm/prisma-migrate/getting-started